Akash-K11/ChatBot-Langchain/README.md

-### Repository Description

-**Langchain Streamlit Chatbot Demo with OpenAI and LLaMA3 APIs**

-This repository demonstrates how to build an interactive web application using Streamlit and Langchain.
-The app allows users to choose between the OpenAI GPT-4o API and the LLaMA3.1 API for querying language models.
-The project showcases the integration of different language models in a seamless user interface.

----

-### README

-# Langchain Streamlit Demo with OpenAI and LLaMA2 APIs
+# Langchain Streamlit Demo with OpenAI and llama3 APIs

 This project is a simple Streamlit-based web application that allows users to interact with language models using Langchain.
 Users can choose between OpenAI's GPT-4o and the LLaMA3.1 model powered by the Ollama API.